Calvary Kids Catechism

 Question 20: Did God create us unable to keep his law?

-No, but because of the disobedience of Adam and Eve we are all born in sin and guilt, unable to keep God’s law.
+No, but because of the disobedience of Adam and Eve, we are all born sinners and can’t keep God’s law.

 Question 21: Since no one can keep the law, what is its purpose?

-God gave the law to show how perfect He is, to show us how much we sin, and to make us run to Jesus — because only Jesus can save us.
+God gave the law to show how perfect he is, how sinful we are, and to make us run to Jesus - because only he can save us through faith.

 Question 22: Are all transgressions of the law equally evil in God’s sight?

-No. Some sins are worse than others because they hurt God or people more, or because they are done on purpose by someone who knows better.
+No. Some sins are worse than others because they offend God or hurt people more, or because they are done on purpose by someone who knows better.

 Question 23: What is sin?